moneyeva/moneyeva-docs/docs/guides/exploring-scenarios.md

 If the Eva you’re viewing isn’t an exact match for your needs, you have two options:

-- **Tailor It to Your Needs**: Click this button to enter drafting mode, where you can adjust equations, add new inputs, or modify steps.
+- **:material-pencil: Tailor It to Your Needs**: Click this button to enter drafting mode, where you can adjust equations, add new inputs, or modify steps.
 In this mode, you have complete control to reshape the scenarios.

     !!! warning
         If you’re not logged in, your changes won’t be saved.
 To save and create your own version, log in and make the adjustments to build personalized scenarios.

-- **Search Similar**: If you’d like to see other scenarios on a similar topic, click this button to return to the search screen.
+- **:material-magnify: Search Similar**: If you’d like to see other scenarios on a similar topic, click this button to return to the search screen.
 Money Eva will automatically search based on the current Eva title to help you find other options that might be a better fit.

 ## Types of Scenarios Available